-In the last step of the route Memorial Museum "Yordan Yovkov" we will tell the participants about the playwright Yordan Yovkov.
+In the last step of the itinerary we will visit the Memorial Museum "Yordan Yovkov", where we will tell the participants about the playwright of the same name.
 The building is the largest museum dedicated to the writer and was built on the occasion of the 100th anniversary of his birth.
-To this day, this is the only
+To this day, this is the only center of its kind that researches and promotes the life and work of Yordan Yovkov.
+It preserves over 25 000 cultural values related not only to the life and work of the novelist, but also to a number of other personalities from Dobrudzha such as the actress Adriana Budevska, the poetess Dora Gabe and others.